 Hollen will compete in the men’s air pistol event on Saturday, April 14.
 After a life-altering injury he sustained on his horse farm in Tennessee, Hollen gained a new lease on life by seizing the opportunity to compete in the sport of shooting.
 His renewed purpose was to attend school and develop his shooting abilities.

-Prior to accident, Hollen was a Special Forces soldier in the U.S. Army.
-Hollen is the father of aspiring Junior Olympian Payten Hollen, a first year J-3 ski racer with Team Breckinridge and a day-use athlete at the U.S. Olympic Training Center in Colorado Springs.
+Prior to the accident, Hollen was a Special Forces soldier in the U.S. Army.
+Hollen is the father of aspiring Junior Olympian Payten Hollen, a first-year J-3 ski racer with Team Breckinridge and a day-use athlete at the U.S. Olympic Training Center in Colorado Springs.
 Click here to learn more about Hollen.